-- protect patients against unwarranted claims to be a specialist
+- protect the public against unwarranted claims of specialist skills and experience

 You can find a specialist by searching the GDC register.